aschombe/C-Script/README.md

 More about the rss tool can be found in the [rss.md](docs/rss.md) file.

 ## Features
-- [x] AST (Arithmetic, Variable, Type System, Control Flow, Loops, Function declaration)
+- [x] AST (Arithmetic, Variable, Type System, Control Flow, Loops, Functions (excluding return statement))

 ## Todo
-- [ ] Parsing of referencing variables
+- [ ] AST for return statements
 - [ ] For loop AST needs fixing (condition and increment have strings instead of AST)
-- [ ] Functions calling AST
 - [ ] Error handling
 - [ ] Standard library (very basic stdlib) AST
 - [ ] Interpreter (scoping is important)